PocketEssential/OneInTheChamber/README.md

 # OneInTheChamber

 Deathmatch plugin where you can instantly kill player with one shot.
 If you kill player you will have one more arrow.
 Very intersting bow game!
+Now for PocketMine servers / forks :)   (OneInTheChamber or One In The Quiver)

 #Features: